oconnor663/bao/docs/spec.md

   which means the seek itself must validate the final chunk.

-For decoders that don't expose a `.length()` method and don't support seeking, the security requirements can be simplified to "verify the hash of every node you read, and don't skip the empty chunk."
+For decoders that don't expose a `.length()` method and don't support seeking, the security requirements can be simplified to "verify the CV of every node you read, and don't skip the empty chunk."
 But decoders that do support seeking need to consider the final chunk requirement very carefully.
 The decoder is expected to maintain these guarantees, even in the face of a man-in-the-middle attacker who modifies the encoded bytes: